CHiPs44/YetAnotherPicoComputer/README.md

 (from <http://www.network-science.de/ascii/>, "small" font)

+As I heard recently in an Youtube video recorded at one of VCFxx conferences:

+"**Retro is a feeling, Vintage is a date**"

-This is a set of documents I maintain about the possible making of a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) based self-contained computer.
+This is a set of documents I maintain about the possible making of a [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) based self-contained computer reminiscing 80's and 90's home computers.

 There are also some ideas about a heroic fantasy RPG that could be implemented on this.